-What has become a rather popular anti-aging product, is indeed a purified botulinim toxin.
+What has become a rather popular anti-ageing product, is indeed a purified Botulinim toxin.
 This substance is used in dynamic wrinkles.
 This means in areas under which there is a lot of muscle activity, which crumples the skin above it.
 It achieves this by blocking the nerves of very specifically targeted muscles.
 Areas that respond very well to this form of treatment are

 - the frown lines between the eyes

 - forehead lines